Scalable multiphoton generation from cavity-synchronized single-photon sources: Scalability of synchronized multiphoton generation

-After analyzing the \tomas{demultiplexing} error $D_N$ as a function of $N$, and identifying the limits of scalability in the condition $D_N\ll 1$, we can safely extrapolate the results in Figs.~\ref{fig:scaling}(a)-(c) up to a large $N\gg 1$, only limited by $N\ll \epsilon^{-1/2}$.
-Since the scaling factors for parameters A-D of Table~\ref{parameters} are in the range $\epsilon\sim 10^{-8}-10^{-6}$ [cf.~Fig.~\ref{fig:scaling}(c) and caption], we conclude that our \tomas{multiphoton generation} scheme \tomas{allows for} nearly perfect synchronization up to $N\sim 100-1000$ SPSs, depending on the decoherence rates.
-In particular, for the state-of-the-art circuit-QED parameters C, we therefore predict a 30-photon generation probability of $P_{30}\approx(0.989)^{30}\approx 0.72$, with a high generation rate of $C_{30}\sim 290$kHz [cf.~solid black lines in Figs.~\ref{fig:scaling}(a)-(b)].
-Following the same extrapolation, we also predict a 100-photon probability of $P_{100}\approx (0.989)^{100}\approx 0.33$ with a generation rate of $C_{100}=RP_{100}\sim 130$kHz.
-This is orders of magnitude more efficient than the $3$- to $14$-photon generation rates in the range $\sim$kHz-mHz that has been reported in recent boson sampling experiments \cite{lenzini_active_2017,wang_high-efficiency_2017,loredo_boson_2017,wang_boson_2019,anton_interfacing_2019,hummel_efficient_2019}.
+After analyzing the \tomas{demultiplexing} error $D_N$ as a function of $N$, and identifying the limits of scalability in the condition $D_N\ll 1$, we can safely extrapolate the results in Figs.~\ref{fig:scaling}(a)-(c) up to a large $N\gg 1$, only limited \tomram{by the correlation error} as $N\ll \epsilon^{-1/2}$. \tomram{As a criterion for the limit, we use $D_{N_{\rm max}}\sim 0.1$, where $N_{\rm max}$ is the maximum number of sources that can be synchronized without appreciable correlations, i.e.~$P_N\sim ({\cal P}_1)^N$}.
+Evaluating for the scaling factors obtained for parameters A-D (in the range $\epsilon\sim \changeByMing{10^{-7}-10^{-4}}$) [cf.~Fig.~\ref{fig:scaling}(c) and caption], we \tomram{predict} that our \tomas{multiphoton generation} scheme can be scaled up \changeByMing{to $N_{\rm max}^A\sim 30$ for parameter A, $N_{\rm max}^B\sim 100$ for B, $N_{\rm max}^C\sim 400$ for C, and even reach $N_{\rm max}^D\sim 1000$ for D.} In particular, for state-of-art parameters A, we predict a 30-photon generation probability of $P_{30}\sim(0.989)^{30}\sim 0.72$, with a high generation rate of $C_{30}\sim \changeByMing{300}$kHz [cf.~solid black lines in Figs.~\ref{fig:scaling}(a)-(b)], whereas for state-of-art parameters B, one can reach $P_{100}\sim (0.982)^{100}\sim 0.16$ with a 100-photon generation rate of $C_{100}\sim \tomram{200}$kHz.
+This is orders of magnitude more efficient than the $3$- to $14$-photon generation and coincidence rates in the range $\sim$kHz-mHz that \tomram{have} been reported in \tomram{single-photon} boson sampling experiments \cite{lenzini_active_2017,wang_high-efficiency_2017,loredo_boson_2017,wang_boson_2019,anton_interfacing_2019,hummel_efficient_2019}.